NahidEbrahimian/Human-Parsing-on-Binary-Images/README.md

 Github repository: https://github.com/Healthcare-Robotics/bodies-at-rest

-We used real dataset: 20 human participants (10M/10F) with 1K labeled real pressure images.
+We used real dataset of bodies-at-rest dataset that contains 20 human participants (10M/10F) with 1K labeled real pressure images.

+- prepairing binary images dataset:

+For preparing dataset, we used pascal pretrained model that implemented for RGB images.
+The Pascal Person Part has 7 labels, including 'Background', 'Head', 'Torso', 'Upper Arms', 'Lower Arms', 'Upper Legs', 'Lower Legs'.

+The steps for preparing the database are as follows

+1- Extraction of image field of dataset pickle file

+2- Improve image contrast

+3- Create segmented images using pascal model

+4- Convert segmented images using pascal model to binary images

+5- Creating labels of binary images that contains 7 classes

 For prepairing binary images dataset, you can clone this repositiry and run `dataset.ipynb` file.